 Connecting as a Commuter

 At Roger Williams University, we want all of our students to be involved.
 Every single one of our athletic teams, intramurals, club sports, clubs and organizations are open to all students -- whether they live on campus or commute to it.
-In addition, we encourage all of our commuter students to take advantage of lounges and study spaces across campus.
-They can be found in the lounge in North Campus Residence Hall, the cafe tables in Global Heritage Hall and tons of spots in between.
+In addition, we encourage all of our commuter students to take advantage of lounges and study spaces across campus, including the lounge dedicated to commuters on the lower level of Stonewall IV.
+Other lounges can be found in North Campus Residence Hall, Global Heritage Hall and tons of spots in between.
 There are opportunities for studying, involvement or just hanging out at every turn!

 At RWU, there are events on campus every single day -- from scholarly lectures and author readings to sporting events, movies and concerts.
 Fall and spring bring a farmers market in the middle of campus; Low Carbon Diet Day and Eat Local Challenge ask our students to make environmentally-friendly dining choices; Midnight Madness takes over in the fall, introducing our winter sports teams; movies in the field and bonfires take up fall nights; trips to Providence and Boston fill weekends; intramural sports allow students to get their competition on in pursuit of a championship shirt; and spring weekend is packed with events from block parties to big name concerts like Lupe Fiasco and O.A.R.
 There are opportunities for involvement in community service, clubs and orgs, athletics and many other groups on campus -- from honors societies to the radio station.

 Get Involved in the CIA: Commuters In Action for Commuter Students who want to get involved.

 - If you have been involved in high school or maybe Hall Council as a former resident, this is a great way to stay involved.
 Contact Scott Yonan at email@example.com if you want to join the CIA!